jefffarrow/grandMA3_lua_functions/README.md

 Contributions / Corrections / Collaboration all welcomed.

-Create a [GitHub Issue](https://github.com/jefffarrow/grandMA3_lua_functions/issues/new/choose) if you have an something to share.
+Create a [GitHub Issue](https://github.com/jefffarrow/grandMA3_lua_functions/issues/new/choose) if you have something to share.